genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/03_how-to/04_helper/02_subscription/01_overview.md

 ---
 sidebar_position: 1
-title: Update Classes Overview
+title: Update classes overview
 sidebar_label: Overview
 id: overview

 ---

-When database updates are distributed, they are wrapped in these helper classes to help dealing with them.
+When database updates are distributed, they are wrapped in helper classes:

-We have:

-1. [Record Updates](../record-update), for type safe `subscribe` operations
+- [Record Updates](../record-update), for type-safe `subscribe` operations
-2. [Bulk](../bulk), for mixed read and subscribe operations
+- [Bulk](../bulk), for mixed read and subscribe operations